 2. What does a typical day look like for you?

-I consider myself extremely lucky that everyday is different and can change at the top of a hat.
+I consider myself extremely lucky that everyday is different and can change at the drop of a hat.
 It can vary between shooting E-Commerce imagery, social content or even editing all of the above.

 3. How did you get into your role?